Are you an adviser? Go to Unbiased Pro

 Hampstead

-Hampstead, which is less than half an hour from Central London by public transport, is the most expensive area to buy in London, with an average asking price of £1.77 million.
+Hampstead, which is less than half an hour from Central London by public transport, has an average asking price of £1.72 million.

 This area is typically associated with the rich and famous and features many shops, period properties and independent schools.

-While finding a property you can afford is important, it’s a good idea to think about what you want from your new home.
+While finding a property you can afford is important, it’s also a good idea to consider what you want from your new home.

 For example, do you want a garden or access to nearby parks?
 Are nearby schools a priority?
 Will you need more space in the future if you want to start a family?